 Crockstead Farm Supported Living

-Crockstead Farm Supported Living is a large detached 12-bedroom property which is registered for 10 people requiring supported living services..
+Crockstead Farm Supported Living is a large detached 12-bedroom property which is pending CQC registeration for 8-10 people requiring supported living services..

 The property is located in the Crockstead Farm estate, which also houses on site a fully operational equestrian centre, gym and therapeutic centre.
 The building has two large lawns located around a pond area and is equipped with sports equipment for activities such as football, basketball, badminton and tennis.
 There is readily available access to the estate’s 200 acres of farmland for walking, cycling and enjoying nature.